resources

 6. District Administrator: a principal, a director-level employee or above (i.e., Student Services, Instructional Supports, School Performance), the Superintendent, or designee.

-7. District Appeal Committee: includes the Director of Instructional Supports or designee, a member of School Performance, a teacher librarian representing the school level from which the challenge comes, the District Library Specialist, and three parent/legal guardians from the feeder system.
+7. District Appeal Committee: includes the Director of Instructional Supports or designee, a member of School Performance, a teacher librarian who is not responsible for the procurement of the challenged title, the District Library Specialist, and three parent/legal guardians from the feeder system.
 The District Appeal Committee will be established according to need.

 8. District Library Specialist: a licensed employee hired by the District to support school libraries and the work of teacher librarians and media instructional technicians in the District who periodically reports to the Board of Education on the status of libraries in the District.